pbs-assess/csasdown/README.md

 ## 📝 Document Types

-- Research documents in English and French
+- Research Documents in English and French
 - Fisheries Science Advisory Reports in English and French
+- Technical Reports in English and French
-- Science Responses and Technical Reports to come
+- Science Responses to come

 ## 🛠 Writing a Report